buildtesters/buildtest/docs/getting_started.rst

 To see a list of available executors in buildspec cache see :ref:`buildspec_executor`.

 ..
-Note:: By default all tests are run in buildspec file, the --executor is filtering by tests
+Note:: By default all tests are run in buildspec file, the --executor is filtering by tests.
+This option behaves similar to tags, the **--executor** is used for discovering buildspecs and filtering tests with corresponding executor name.

-In this example we run all tests that are associated to `local.sh` executor
+In this example we run all tests that are associated to `local.sh` executor.
+Notice how buildtest skips tests that don't match executor **local.sh** even though they were discovered in buildspec file.

 .. program-output:: cat docgen/getting_started/single-executor.txt

 We can append arguments to ``--executor`` to search for multiple executors by specifying ``--executor <name1> --executor <name2>``.
 In next example we search all tests associated with ``local.sh`` and ``local.bash`` executor.

+..
+Note:: If you specify multiple executors, buildtest will combine the executors into list, for example ``--executor local.bash --executor local.sh`` is converted into a list (executor filter) - ``[local.bash, local.sh]``, and buildtest will skip any test whose ``executor`` field in testname doesn't belong to executor filter list are skipped.

 .. program-output:: cat docgen/getting_started/multi-executor.txt